AK-CCM/joomla-inaturalist-observations/README.md

 Asterisks mark required module options.

+## 🔍 Obtain a taxon ID

+Open the [page with the observations](https://www.inaturalist.org/observations) on iNutarlist.org and enter the name of the desired taxon in the search field (1).
+This can be either the scientific name or the name in a national language; often fragments are enough for the taxon you are looking for to appear in the list of suggestions.
+Now click/tap on the desired taxon (2) and search for the parameter ‘taxon_id’ in the address bar.
+The sequence of digits (3) there is the taxon ID that must be stored in the module option `iNaturalist Taxon ID` for customised filtering of the observations.

 ## 🔒 Protection of cached content

 To prevent search engines from indexing and accessing cached texts and images, the two files `robots.txt` and `.htaccess` are created in the cache directory when the module is installed.
 While robots.txt serves as a polite request to the search engines not to crawl and index the cached content, server rules (e.g. .htaccess) block access by force.